ujikCz/ReactiveHTML/README.md

 html`<div id="hello-world">Hello, world!</div>`
 ```

-This two virtual Elements are the same.
+These two virtual Elements are the same.

 To make html function you have to installed htm.js library and bind its function to ReactiveHTML.createElement